| Loading… |

 Recognition Criteria

-2. A white candlestick appears on the first day.
+2. A white candlestick is observed on the first day.

 3. The next two days are white candlesticks with each closing above the previous day’s close and having an opening within the range of the previous day’s body.